 My Skillset

-I have a wide ranging set of skills in using open source software.
-I also have a BTEC HNC in Commercial Data Processing.
-Here is a listing of some of my current skills.
+I have covered a wide range of skills in Linux system administration and web development using open source software since 1999.
+I also have a BTEC HNC in Commercial Data Processing gained in 1990.
+Here is a list of some of the topics I have covered since 1999.

 Web Server Design

 I have been designing, building and upgrading my own web servers in my spare time since late 2000.
-This site lives on a server I built, administer and maintain.
+This site used to live on a server I built, administer and maintain.
+At the time it was running on SuSE Linux - then Fedora Core.
+I have now moved all of my websites to cloud hosting, which enables me to take my server offline without the live websites going down.

 Linux Administration

-My preferred Linux system at the moment is Fedora Core - which is sponsored by Red Hat, and is what Red Hat Enterprise Linux is based on.
+My preferred Linux system at the moment is Centos which is built from the freely available source code for Red Hat Enterprise Linux.

 Apache Web Server

 Confident with installing Apache from source code.
 This includes configuring the source code and compiling in required modules.
-I administer Apache on this site.
+I administer Apache on my development and testing server running Centos 5.9 at home.

 MySQL Database Server